1968 Cotton Bowl Classic: Game summary

 Alabama opened the game with a ten-play, 80-yard drive with quarterback Ken Stabler scoring on a three-yard run.
 The Aggies responded with a 13-yard Edd Hargett touchdown pass to Larry Stegent to tie the game at 7–7 at the end of the first quarter.
 After Steve Davis hit a 36-yard field goal on the first play of the second quarter for Alabama, A&M responded late in the quarter with a 7-yard Tommy Maxwell touchdown reception from Hargett.
 After the ensuing extra point failed, the Aggies took a 13–10 lead at the half.

 A&M extended their lead to 20–10 early in the third after Wendell Housley scored on a 20-yard touchdown run.
 The final points of the game came later in the third when Stabler scored his second touchdown of the game, and with a failed two-point conversion attempt and a scoreless fourth, the Aggies won 20–16.
 For his performance, Texas A&M quarterback Edd Hargett was named the Most Valuable Player of the game.
 As A&M head coach Stallings was both a former player and assistant coach under him, Bryant carried him off the field to celebrate the victory.

 Curley Hallman, a native of the Tuscaloosa suburb of Northport, Alabama, intercepted Stabler twice.
-Hallman later served as an assistant coach under Bryant from 1973–76, an assistant at his alma mater from 1982–87, and then head coach at Southern Mississippi (1988–90) and LSU (1991-94).
+Hallman later served as an assistant coach under Bryant from 1973 to 1976, an assistant at his alma mater from 1982 to 1987, and then head coach at Southern Mississippi (1988–90) and LSU (1991-94).